Two dead in California’s McKinney fire - follow live

 The McKinney fire raging across northern California has now left two dead.

-The blaze, which started on Friday, has now reached nearly 80 square miles — larger than Washington, DC
+The blaze, which started on Friday, has now reached over 55,000 acres — larger than Washington, DC

 Evacuations have been ordered for a large swath of Siskiyou County, including parts of Yreka, the county seat, with a population of 8,000.